All Products

 EOF

-2. Restart the csi-plugin to install related dependencies.
+2. Restart csi-plugin to install the required dependencies.
+This does not affect running services.

 kubectl -n kube-system rollout restart daemonset csi-plugin